snchz46/Waveshare-Cobra-Flex-ROS2-Autonomous-Car/docs/README.md

 # Documentation Hub

-Use this directory to collect detailed notes, diagrams, and experiments for the Jetson Orin Nano autonomous car project.
+Use this directory to collect detailed notes, diagrams, experiments, and media logs for the Jetson Orin Nano autonomous car project.
 Suggested subtopics:

-## 1. Hardware Assembly
+## 1. Hardware Assembly & Bill of Materials
 - Mechanical layout of the Waveshare Cobra Flex chassis
 - Reference the [Cobra Flex hardware resource pack](https://www.waveshare.com/wiki/Cobra_Flex#Resources) for exploded diagrams, the TB6612FNG motor driver pinout, and recommended servo linkage geometry.
 - Mounting instructions for the ZED camera and RPLIDAR
 - Wiring diagrams and power distribution notes
+- Maintain a table of confirmed components (model numbers, vendor links, firmware revisions) that mirrors the BOM in the root `README.md`

 ## 2. Software & ROS 2 Setup
 - JetPack version and OS image